tscircuit/cla/README.md

 the terms for how your contribution can be used.
 For private repositories or specially-licensed projects, we need to make sure that the "guardian" (tscircuit) is able to relicense or use flexibly for the success of the company.

 If you have not been asked to sign a CLA, you don't need to.
-We ask people to sign the CLA when
+We ask people to sign the CLA when they're making special contributions or contributing to private repos.

 There are no exceptions to the CLA rule for private contributions.
 Future investors of tscircuit _will_ check that every contribution to tscircuit is safe from copyright liabilities.